 We believe that our existing cash balances plus the anticipated cash to be provided by operations will be sufficient to satisfy our cash requirements for the foreseeable future.
-As previously discussed, during the second half of 2004 we entered a cyclical downturn in our industry and experienced a significant decline in our orders and sales activity.
-During the first quarter of 2005, the decline in our sales activity continued, although our orders increased over the level of the prior quarter.
-We currently believe that the fourth quarter of 2004 represented a trough for our orders.
-However, as with prior cycles, we cannot be certain what the rate of increase or decrease in our net revenues or orders will be in future periods.
-If we have entered the next upturn, as we believe, and should this upturn be more rapid then we expect, or if the upturn should falter and the industry enters another downturn, we may require additional debt or equity financing to meet working capital or capital expenditure needs.
+However, we cannot be certain what the rate of increase or decrease in our net revenues or orders will be in future periods.
+If, as we believe, we have entered the next upturn and should the upturn be more rapid then we expect, or if the upturn should falter and the industry enters another downturn, we may require additional debt or equity financing to meet working capital or capital expenditure needs.
+Consequently, we have begun discussions with several financial institutions about obtaining an increased credit facility of \$5 million.
+We cannot be certain that such a facility will be available or on what terms such a facility would be offered.